Minimax estimation of low-rank quantum states and their linear functionals: Abstract

 \section{Abstract}

-~ In classical statistics, a statistical experiment consisting of $n$ i.i.d observations from d-dimensional multinomial distributions can be well approximated by a $d-1$ dimensional Gaussian distribution.
-In a quantum version of the result it has been shown that a collection of $n$ qudits of full rank can be well approximated by a quantum system containing a classical part, which is a $d-1$ dimensional Gaussian distribution, and a quantum part containing an ensemble of $d(d-1)/2$ shifted thermal states.
+~ In classical statistics, a well known paradigm consists in establishing asymptotic equivalence between an experiment of i.i.d. observations and a Gaussian shift experiment, with the aim of obtaining optimal estimators in the former complicated model from the latter simpler model.
+In particular, a statistical experiment consisting of $n$ i.i.d observations from d-dimensional multinomial distributions can be well approximated by an experiment consisting of $d-1$ dimensional Gaussian distributions.
+In a quantum version of the result, it has been shown that a collection of $n$ qudits (d-dimensional quantum states) of full rank can be well approximated by a quantum system containing a classical part, which is a $d-1$ dimensional Gaussian distribution, and a quantum part containing an ensemble of $d(d-1)/2$ shifted thermal states.
 In this paper, we obtain a generalization of this result when the qudits are not of full rank.
 We show that when the rank of the qudits is $r$, then the limiting experiment consists of an $r-1$ dimensional Gaussian distribution and an ensemble of both shifted pure and shifted thermal states.
-We also outline a two-stage procedure for the estimation of the low-rank qudit, where we obtain an estimator which is sharp minimax optimal.
-For the estimation of a linear functional of the quantum state, we construct an estimator, analyze the risk and use quantum LAN to show that our estimator is also optimal in the minimax sense.
+For estimation purposes, we establish an asymptotic minimax result in the limiting Gaussian model.
+Analogous results are then obtained for estimation of a low rank qudit from an ensemble of identically prepared, independent quantum systems, using the local asymptotic equivalence result.
+We also consider the problem of estimation of a linear functional of the quantum state.
+We construct an estimator for the functional, analyze the risk and use quantum local asymptotic equivalence to show that our estimator is also optimal in the minimax sense.